Professor Vaughn E. James

 J.D., Syracuse University

-Elder Law, Federal Estate and Gift Taxation, Federal Income Taxation, International Taxation, Law and Religion, Tax Clinic
+Elder Law, Federal Estate and Gift Taxation, Federal Income Taxation, International Taxation, Law and Religion, Low-Income Taxpayer Clinic

 The Alzheimer's Advisor: A Caregiver's Guide to Dealing With the Tough Legal and Practical Issues (New York, NY: AMACOM Books 2009).

 The African-American Church, Political Activity, and Tax Exemption, 37 Seton Hall L. Rev. 371 (2007).

 Reaping Where They Have Not Sowed: Have American Churches Failed to Satisfy the Requirements for the Religious Tax Exemptions?, 43 Cath.
 Law 29 (2004).

 Comments on the Game of Cricket, Proc.
 Int'l Culture & Comm.
 Connection 12 (2003).